vuejs/v2.vuejs.org/src/v2/guide/events.md

 ## Methods in Inline Handlers

-Instead of binding directly to a method name, we can also use methods in an inline JavaScript statement:
+Instead of binding directly to a method name, we can also use methods in an inline JavaScript expression:

 ``` html
 <div id="example-3">